 - Plan of Action during an emergency – What will you do in case of an emergency which requires finance –

-- – Withdraw from your PPF prematurely or taking loan
+- – Withdraw from your PPF prematurely or take loan

 - – Sell equity mutual funds